-After an individual brainstorm or creative activity, pair students to share their results with each other.
+After an individual brainstorm or creative activity, pair students to share their results.
 Then, call for volunteers who found their partner’s work to be interesting or exemplary.
-Students are often more willing to share the work of fellow students publicly than their own work.
-Of course, you can always encourage sharing their own objectives as well.
+Students are often more willing to share the work of fellow students publicly than their work.
+Of course, you can always encourage sharing their objectives as well.

 11. Forced debate

 Let students debate in pairs.
 Students must defend the opposite side of their personal opinion.
-It encourages them to step away from their own beliefs and teaches them to look through a different coloured glass for once in a while.
+It encourages them to step away from their own beliefs and teaches them to look through a different colored glass once in a while.

 In pairs, students take opposite emotional sides of a case study, statement, or topic.
 Encourage them to be empathic and truly “live” the case study.
 You’ll discover some good solution proposals and your students will learn some exceptional social skills.